cloudant/nodejs-cloudant/README.md

 Now it's time to begin doing real work with Cloudant and Node.js.

-Initialize your Cloudant connection by supplying your *account* and *password*, and supplying a callback function to run when eveything is ready.
+Initialize your Cloudant connection by supplying your *account* and *password*, and supplying a callback function to run when everything is ready.

 ~~~ js
 var Cloudant = require('cloudant')